Q&A with Greg Carasik: Executive Director of UMB Capital Finance

 Greg Carasik, executive director of Capital Finance, UMB Bank, recently sat down with ABL Advisor to discuss his role as the leader of the bank’s capital finance business.

 As a 25-year asset-based lending (ABL) industry veteran, Greg has spent the majority of his career navigating through the evolving ABL landscape.
 Below, he discusses the transition of Marquette Business Credit to UMB Capital Finance, his role with the bank, and the bank’s strategy for growing its asset-based lending (ABL) business.
-You can read Greg’s full interview with ABL Advisor‡ for more insight.
+You can read Greg’s full interview with ABL Advisor‡ from January 2020 for more insight.

 Q: Where does ABL fit into UMB Bank’s overall strategy?

 A: While UMB Bank has continually grown its business and footprint, it was missing a national ABL and factoring business to round out the borrowing lifecycle for clients.
 That’s why the acquisition of Marquette in 2015 was a perfect fit.